GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 +---------------+------------+----------------------------------------+--------------------------------------------+

-Note for **R**\: if an **a** is appended then :math:`\alpha` is considered to be a map azimuth; otherwise it is a Cartesian angle.
+Note for **R**\: if an **a** is appended then :math:`\alpha` is considered to be a map azimuth; otherwise it is a Cartesian map angle.
+The **a** modifier does not apply if the angle is given via a variable, in which case the type of angle has already been specified via **N:** above and already converged before seen by **R**.
 For **M**, **T**, and all the lower-case symbol codes you may optionally append specific pens (with **-W**\ *pen*) and fills (with **-G**\ *pen*).
 These settings will override the pens and fills you may